Hack-a-thingie/terminalvelociraptor/README.md

             * Discard N cards from deck, and draw N-1 cards.
         OR
             * Play cards, as many as you want, up to existing AP and BP.
-        * Cards to be discarded at any time, if number of cards in hand exceeds maximum of 10 cards. !! max TBD
+        * Cards to be discarded at any time, if number of cards in hand exceeds maximum of 10 cards. !! max TBD.

 =======
 - End of game